 Nikola Nenadic - Igigi - Your guy in the store

 For manufacturers and retail, casting or curation is a constant exercise.
 You don't want the offer to be too wide, but neither should it be too narrow.
 It’s not easy to find the balance between what you want, and what you don't want anymore.
 It requires a thorough understanding of supply and demand, a constant conversation between retail and manufacturers, and understanding your consumption habits, and those of other targets.

-Personalised recommendations is one of the essential reasons why you go to a shop.
+Personalised recommendations are one of the essential reasons why you go to a shop.
 Shop associates and instore communications play a crucial role in providing advice.
 But today, you come in as an expert.
 You're after in-depth knowledge of products, and easy access to information on which product best suits your needs.
-Without giving the impression that you are giving up freedom, brands and retail can help you to make an informed purchase decision, Instead of selling, or presenting you with their lastest TV ad, you want them to solve your buying problem.
+Without giving the impression that you are giving up freedom, brands and retail can help you to make an informed purchase decision, Instead of selling, or presenting you with their latest TV ad, you want them to solve your buying problem.
 Only then they make sure you are satisfied.

 In self-service shops, staff is less available for help.
 If you are among their target group, brands will make sure they stand out for you, that you see their products and that their messages and display match your motives, goals, values and shopping mission.

 “The single biggest driver of stickiness, by far, is “decision simplicity”—the ease with which consumers can gather trustworthy information about a product and confidently and efficiently weigh their purchase options.
 What consumers want from marketers is, simply, simplicity.”

 To Keep Your Customers, Keep It Simple.